 Lettuce is not a primary source of nutritional value for horses.
 It does not contain enough vitamins or minerals to match their daily dietary needs.
 However, it’s a safe horse snack that’s a good option during training or bonding times.

 Now you know that horses can absolutely enjoy lettuce anytime.
 However, you also know that this should never be a substitution for their regular everyday diet.
 As we also understand, lettuce comes in a variety of textures and colors.
-Each can have its own beneficial perks that might put them above others.
+Each can have its own beneficial perks that might put it above others.
 Let your horse try out all sorts of different flavors to see which one they like the best.